Alternatives to

 What criteria for a company?

-Adaptation to the needs of marketing and communication teams as well as security and governance of data are key points.
-Smartevo stands out with its sovereign hosting and its focus on brands, administrations, media, and agencies.
+The fit with the needs of marketing and communications teams as well as security and data governance are key points.
+Smartevo stands out with its sovereign hosting and its focus on brands, public bodies, media and agencies.

-Some platforms attract with their simplicity, but quickly show their limits when multiple teams are involved.
-Smartevo combines an intuitive interface with a real scalability capacity, making it suitable for both small and large organisations.
+Some platforms appeal with their simplicity, but quickly show their limits once several teams are involved.
+Smartevo combines an intuitive interface with a genuine ability to scale, making it suitable for both small and large organisations.

 Free or paid alternative?

-Free versions are enough to start, but lack robustness.
-Smartevo offers a quick return on investment, notably allowing:
+The free versions are enough to get started, but lack robustness.
+Smartevo offers a quick return on investment, notably by allowing:

-• The centralisation of all your marketing and communication projects
+• The centralisation of all your marketing and communications projects

-• The solution is ready to use because it can be configured in just 2 hours
+• The solution is ready to use because it can be configured in only 2h

-• Local support: assistance based in France, compliant with GDPR, with an average response time of less than 15 minutes.
+• Local support: support based in France, compliant with the GDPR, with an average response time of less than 15 minutes.

 A combination that makes Smartevo a sustainable and high-performing alternative to Jira.

-Jira remains a benchmark, but its limitations push teams to look for better options.
-Notion, Redmine, Smartsheet, ClickUp, Basecamp, and Airtable offer partial alternatives.
-SmartEvo, with its centralisation, integrated AI, and data sovereignty, stands as the most complete and sustainable solution.
+Jira remains a benchmark, but its limitations push teams to look for better.
+Notion, Redmine, Smartsheet, ClickUp, Basecamp and Airtable offer partial alternatives.
+SmartEvo, with its centralisation, integrated AI and data sovereignty, stands out as the most complete and sustainable solution.

 Finally focus on what is important.